 Abū-l-Ḥasan al-Lakhmī maintains that this type of matrimonial union is only conceivable for a poor woman because “the inviolability of noble descent falls with indigence” (ḥurmat al-nasab maʿa al-faqr sāqiṭa).
 Otherwise, both the woman and her parental guardians may reject the marriage.
 A second opinion, attributed to the later Ifriqiyan jurist, Aḥmad al-Qalshānī (d.
 863/1458), makes a similar point. al-Tinilānī specifies that Aḥmad Bābā al-Tinbuktī (d.
 1036/1627) transmitted the passage on the grounds of juristic preference (istiḥsanahu) without citing his source.
-The quote distinguishes three basic requirements regarding equity between spouses (kafāʾa): what God may claim (i.e. the groom being a Muslim), what the future wife may claim (the absence of any physical or mental disability), and finally, what the woman and her marriage guardians may claim, which is the prevention of disgrace resulting from the groom’s “moral depravity” (fisq) or less prestigious genealogy (naqṣihi nasaban).
+The quote distinguishes three basic requirements for equity between spouses (kafāʾa): what God may claim (i.e. the groom being a Muslim); what the future wife may claim (the absence of any physical or mental disability); and what the woman and her marriage guardians may claim, which is the prevention of disgrace resulting from the groom’s “moral depravity” (fisq) or less prestigious genealogy (naqṣihi nasaban).

 Together, the two quotes establish, in al-Tinilānī’s view, the brothers’ right to request the annulment of the marriage.
-For him, “in this country”, the potential disgrace for the women’s guardians is evident (ẓāhir).
+For him, “in this country,” the potential disgrace for the women’s guardians is evident (ẓāhir).
 He adds another reason that recalls the discussions on the khammāsa contract.
-If the groom is known as a vicious person who engages in cursing and earns his living in a prohibited way due to the unlawful gain (ribā) his activities entail - which, strictly speaking, is the case with the khammāsa contract - then there is no disagreement (khilāf) whatsoever on the fact that the marriage must be declared void.
-The compiler of the Ghunya mentions that a certain Muḥammad b. ʿAbd al-Karīm, whom we unfortunately could not identify, had appended a note below al-Tinilānī’s original fatwā.
+If the groom is known as a vicious person who engages in cursing and earns his living in a prohibited way due to the unlawful gain (ribā) his activities entail, which, strictly speaking, is the case with the khammāsa contract, then there is no disagreement (khilāf) whatsoever on the fact that the marriage must be declared void.
+The compiler of the Ghunya mentions that a certain Muḥammad b. ʿAbd al-Karīm, whom I unfortunately could not identify, had appended a note below al-Tinilānī’s original fatwā.
 As expected, the second jurist supports al-Tinilānī’s position by providing additional bibliographical references and includes a personal comment on why, in Tuwāt, marriages between nobles and clients are unacceptable: “It is essential to prevent such disgrace in this country.
 Opening its door would have significant consequences since no client desires more from free people than to marry a sharīfa.
-On the other hand, considering the mentioned quotes […] on disgrace would effectively close the doors to dissension and conflict (sadd li-abwāb al-fitan wa-l-nizāʿ).”
+On the other hand, considering the mentioned quotes […] on disgrace would effectively close the doors of dissension and conflict (sadd li-abwāb al-fitan wa-l-nizāʿ).”

-al-Tinilānī’s fatwā articulates the sweeping condemnation faced by semi-servile groups in Tuwāt and elsewhere in the northern Sahara as marginalized and disdained outsiders.
-Although the legal discussion is sophisticated and reflects the nuances of jurisprudential reasoning, its conclusions entail a clear affirmation of how things should be ordered.
-To be sure, reading between the lines, we perceive how the complexity of actual practices contrasts with the rigidity of discourses on social status and hierarchy.
+al-Tinilānī’s fatwā articulates the sweeping condemnation applied to semi-servile groups in Tuwāt and elsewhere in the northern Sahara as marginalized and disdained outsiders.
+Although the legal discussion is sophisticated and jurisprudentially nuanced, its conclusions entail a clear affirmation of how things should be ordered.
+We can see how complex actual practices contrast with the rigidity of discourses on social status and hierarchy.
 Assuming the case is not fictitious, it tells us about the marriage plans of a woman of probable shurafāʾ origin, as the second jurist’s comment suggests, and a client.
-Not only did the woman agree (raḍiyat bihi) to the marriage, but she was also able to mobilize one paternal uncle’s support against her brothers’ refusal.
-Other cases in the local nawāzil compilations, and the materials from Mauritania recently studied by Rainer Oßwald, attest to similar couple relationships in which closeness and affection seem to have transcended genealogical divisions.
-One could thus argue that the strict normative upholding of hierarchies was also a reaction to the porousness of social boundaries.
+Not only did the woman agree to the marriage (raḍiyat bihi), but she was also able to mobilize a paternal uncle’s support against her brothers’ refusal.
+Other cases in the local nawāzil compilations and the materials from Mauritania recently studied by Rainer Oßwald attest to similar relationships between couples in which closeness and affection seem to have transcended genealogical divisions.
+One can, thus, argue that the strictly normative upholding of hierarchies was also a reaction to the porousness of social boundaries.